Financially reviewed by Patrick Flood, CFA.

 Moreover, any allocation taken up for that purpose should probably be relatively small, as again we're talking about a pretty unlikely scenario that will likely be short-lived.
 Don't miss the forest for the trees.
 I would submit that buy-and-hold investors with a long time horizon and a moderate to high risk tolerance should ignore the short-term noise anyway and likely don't need any dedicated position as an inflation hedge, despite what the fearmongering headlines from the pundits in the financial blogosphere say.

-However, as usual, retirees or those with a low risk tolerance may find this typical tradeoff between risk (and specifically, short-term volatility) and return perfectly acceptable and desirable, and that’s fine (and appropriate).
+However, as usual, retirees or those with a short time horizon or low risk tolerance may find this typical tradeoff between risk (and specifically, short-term volatility) and return perfectly acceptable and desirable, and that's fine (and appropriate).
+Unexpected inflation can also be particularly damaging for these investors.
 The next section is for them.

 How To Hedge Against Inflation – Assets and ETFs